-- All pieces should be memorized and rehearsed for time. - · Slates should be rehearsed. - · All pieces should be blocked for movement. - Sample Secondary IEF ballots are available to view online. - Judges' tips and tricks are available online. - Design templates and sample floor plans are available online.
+- · All pieces should be memorized and rehearsed for time. - · Slates should be rehearsed. - · All pieces should be blocked for movement. - · Sample Secondary IEF ballots are available to view online. - · Judges' tips and tricks are available online. - · Design templates and samples are available online.